turancan-p/binance-trade-bot/README.md

 python start_data_collecting.py
 ```

-### TODO (note's for me):
+### Upcoming Futures:
 ```
-1- Add binance functions for create market buy order and sell order 2- Build a good strategy and test it with backtest
-3- if strategy is good enough test it live
+1- Add binance functions for create market buy order and sell order(working on it now) 2- Build a good strategy and test it with backtest(working on it now) 3- if strategy is good enough test it live
 ```